-The Company has subordinated notes payable to management of certain of its telephone companies in connection with acquisitions (see Note 7).
+The Company has subordinated notes payable to former owners of certain of its telephone companies in connection with acquisitions (see Note 6).

-9. Shareholder's Equity
+7. Shareholder's Equity

-LICT's Board of Directors has authorized the purchase of up to 4,000 shares of its common stock.
-The company's bank covenants, however, further restrict share purchases.
-Through December 31, 2013, 4,153 shares allowed under the bank covenants have been purchased at an average investment of \$2,742 per share.
+LICT's Board of Directors has authorized the purchase of up to 5,000 shares of its common stock.
+The Company's bank covenants, however, further restrict share purchases.
+Through December 31, 2014, 4,365 shares allowed under the bank covenants have been purchased at an average investment of \$2,784 per share.

-10. Income Taxes
+8. Income Taxes